James Corden: 2015–2023: The Late Late Show and stardom

-Corden's Carpool Karaoke through the streets of London with pop singer Adele, a sketch that was featured on his talk show in January 2016, was the biggest YouTube viral video of 2016.
+Corden's Carpool Karaoke through the streets of London with pop singer Adele, a sketch that was featured on his talk show in January 2016, was the biggest viral video on YouTube in 2016.
 Corden did numerous editions of Carpool Karaoke with singers such as Sir Elton John, Stevie Wonder, Mariah Carey, Madonna, Jennifer Lopez, Harry Styles, and Katy Perry.
 Apple TV+ adapted the segment into a streaming series Carpool Karaoke: The Series.

 Corden's special Carpool Karaoke: When Corden Met McCartney, Live From Liverpool with Sir Paul McCartney was a viral and critical success earning a Primetime Emmy Award nomination and win for Outstanding Variety Special.
 In the special, Corden and McCartney sang the Beatles songs "Drive My Car", "Penny Lane", and "Let It Be".
 The pair stopped by a Penny Lane street sign, which McCartney signed.
 McCartney pointed out various Liverpool landmarks, including Saint Barnabas Church, where he had been a choir boy, and also visited his childhood home.
 The special ended with McCartney and his band surprising a small group of locals at Liverpool's Philharmonic Pub with a 13-song set that included "A Hard Day's Night", "Back in the U.S.S.R" and his new single, "Come On to Me".

 Corden hosted the Tony Awards in 2016 and 2019, and the Grammy Awards in 2017 and 2018.
 In 2018, the Seatbelt Psychic television series was produced by Corden and his production company Fulwell 73 for Lifetime platform.